 Registration is the first Specialty which an SCCA participant encounters on a Race Weekend.
 Prior to the weekend, we process the competitors’ entries in preparation for the Driver’s and Crew’s arrival, assign car numbers and race groups and collect entry fees.
 Also, each person entering the race track must sign the insurance waiver of liability and show his/her current membership card and license.
 In this way SCCA ensures that we consistently review the status of everyone exposed to the risks of our sport.
 In addition, we account for the number of workers/officials at each event and keep track of any monies collected at the track.
 Individual entry information is passed on to Timing & Scoring, Medical personnel and the Stewards as well as to Grid and Paddock.

 While Registrars are usually most busy in the morning when they first open, they do not stay open all day long, so there is some time during the day to do other things, watch racing, help other Specialties or just relax.

-For more information on this specialty please contact our Registration Chief
+For more information on this specialty please contact our chief Registrar.

 Want to get close to the action, but don’t want to be in the action?
 Sound Control could be for you.
 Those who staff sound control get to be out near the track and the action, but since their duty is to read the sound meter, they don’t go out on the track like the F&C workers do.